prvmalik/CKD-Quakification/re_output/Report-word.md

 ### Acebutolol in a CKD Population

-Using the model from the healthy population from the previous section, three new populations, with target GFRs of 46 (32-56), 20 (16-26), and 9 (6-14) mL/min/1.73 m<sup>2</sup>, were created following the procedure described in section 2.
-Simulation results were compared to data reported in Roux et al. 1980<sup>37</sup>.
-There was very little difference in the predicted plasma concentrations across each of the three groups, and so for the purposes of this evaluation we have combined the three into a single population.
-The results are reported in figure 3.2.2.
+With the drug-specific parameters fixed, the healthy PBPK model was translated to a CKD PBPK model CKD according to the defined method.

+A population with Stage 3-5 CKD was created according to the demographic parameters of the target population presented in the study of Roux 1980 (eGFR 6-56 mL/min/1.73m<sup>2</sup>).
+Simulation of the pharmacokinetics of acebutolol after a single oral dose of 200 mg in this target population is presented in Figure 3.2.2.